Skip to main content

 Mazamorra Morada

-A thick, purple pudding made from purple corn, fruit, and spices.
-It's often served with arroz con leche, creating a contrasting color and flavor combination.
+A thick purple pudding cooked from purple corn, fruit, and spices.
+It's often plated next to arroz con leche, the two playing off each other in color and taste.

 vegetarianvegangluten-free